dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

 - An average L2 access takes 10 ns
 - An average L1 access takes 2 ns

-What speedup factor is attained by including all three cache levels in the system, relative to a system with only main memory and no caching?
+1. What speedup factor is attained by including only the L1 cache, relative to a system with only main memory and no caching?
+Tip: 30% of accesses will hit in L1, which means that 70% will go to main memory.
+What is the average memory access time in this case?

-What if we removed the L3 cache?
-What would be the effect on the system's performance?
+2. What if we include L1 and L2 caches?
+Tip: calculate the total fraction of accesses that hit in L2.
+Anything that misses in L2 must go to main memory.

+3. What is the average memory access time if we include all three levels?

-2. Suppose we used the system of problem 4, but installed a larger L1 cache.
+3. Suppose we used the system of the previous problem, but installed a larger L1 cache.
 The larger cache achieves a hit rate of 40%, but takes longer to process each hit.
-What is the maximum increase in L1 access time we can tolerate and still achieve superior performance to the system in problem 4?
+What is the maximum increase in L1 access time we can tolerate and still achieve superior performance to the original system?

-3. A more challenging variation: suppose the larger cache has a fixed hit time of 2 ns.
+4. A more challenging variation: suppose the larger cache has a fixed hit time of 2 ns.
 What L1 hit rate must be achieved to yield a faster access time than the system of problem 4?

-4. Suppose we're designing the new version of processor that currently has no cache.
-From simulation experiments, we have determined that a representative workload has an overall L1 cache hit rate of x% and that75% of L1 cache misses would hit in the L2 cache.
+5. Suppose we're designing the new version of processor that currently has no cache.
+From simulation experiments, we have determined that a representative workload has an overall L1 cache hit rate of *x*% and that 75% of L1 cache misses would hit in the L2 cache.
 On this system, an L1 cache hit takes 1 ns to service, an L2 cache hit takes 10 ns to service, and a main memory access requires 100 ns.
-Find the minimum L1 cache hit rate x such that the expected time for a load is less than 30 ns.
+Find the minimum L1 cache hit rate *x* such that the expected time for a load is less than 30 ns.
+Tip: express fraction of accesses that go to L2 and main memory in terms of *x*.